Integrations

 Capabilities:

-- Read sheet data (returned as structured tables)
+- Read sheet data (first sheet, returned as TSV)

 MS Office (Local)